Conversations done

 Marco Martinelli

-Marco Martinelli is a playwright, theatre and cinema director, founder together with Ermanna Montanari of the Teatro delle Albe.
-His plays are published and staged in Italy and in ten other languages around the world.
-He has won seven Ubu awards (the Oscar of Italian theatre) as a director, playwright, teacher.
+Playwright, theater and cinema director, founder together with Ermanna Montanari of the Teatro delle Albe.
+His dramaturgies are published and staged in Italy and in ten other languages around the world.
+He has won seven Ubu awards (the Oscar of Italian theater) as a director, playwright, pedagogue.

-What are the semi-secret motivations behind our theatres?
+What are the semi-secret reasons behind our theaters?
 What reasons push us to continue today?
 On a personal level, what is hidden behind the adjective “political”?
-The two directors, Eugenio Barba, who founded Odin Teatret in 1964 in Oslo (Norway), and Marco Martinelli, one of the founders of Teatro delle Albe in 1983 in Ravenna (Italy), will dialogue starting from these questions.

 December 19, 2021